ahives/HareDu3/docs/binding-create.md

 # Create Binding

 The Broker API allows you to create a binding to an exchange or queue on the RabbitMQ broker.
 To do so is pretty simple with HareDu 4.
-You can do it yourself or the DI way.

-**Microsoft DI**

 The folllowing code has been deprecated in version 4 of the API.